davelpat/CC_challenge/Testing_approach_summary.md

     + invalid formats have reasonable error messages
     + text fields will allow accented characters and special characters as appropriate for the field
     + test text fields with empty strings, max allowed length
-    + text fields over max allowed length will either be trucated or report an error message, as specified by the Product Owner or UX
+    + text fields over max allowed length will either be truncated or report an error message, as specified by the Product Owner or UX
     + date fields will allow valid dates, including leap years
     + invalid dates will display an appropriate error message
     + Numeric